Manteo, North Carolina: Festivals and events

 Dare Day — An annual celebration for the people of Dare County.
 The festival is free and open to all residents and visitors.
 There is a variety of entertainment, food, and shopping with all activities in walking distance.
 This festival is held on the first Saturday of June.

-Independence Day — Every year on July 4 Manteo holds an Independence Day celebration.
-During the day there are an array of contests, games, and tournaments, and in the evening a fireworks display.

 The New World Festival of the Arts — Held on the Manteo waterfront a great exhibition that features over 80 selected artists displaying and selling their work.
 It is a two-day outdoor art show that has been held for over 23 years running.

 Pirate's Cove Billfish Tournament — This fishing tournament takes place annually in mid-August.
 Teams and boats come from around the world to participate.
 In the 2014 tournament, the boat with the highest cash prize was the Waste Knot (Captain Barry Sawyer) and angler of the winning fish (Denise LaCour).
 The team took home a cash prize of over $60,000.